 - First, determine the metal weight loss (mg).

-- The metal weight loss (mg) is calculated to be : 50.
+- The metal weight loss (mg) is calculated to be: 50.

-- Next, determine the metal density (g/mm^3).
+- Next, determine the metal density (g/cm³).

-- The metal density (g/mm^3) is measured to be: 10.
+- The metal density (g/cm³) is measured to be: 10.

-- Next, determine the area of sample (mm^2).
+- Next, determine the exposed area of the sample (cm²).

-- The area of sample (mm^2) is found to be: 3.
+- The exposed area of the sample (cm²) is found to be: 3.

-- Next, determine the total time in years.
+- Next, determine the exposure time (h).

-- This is given as 3 years.
+- This is given as 265 hours.

-- Finally, calculate the Corrosion Rate using the formula above:
+- Finally, calculate the corrosion rate using the formula above:

 The values provided above are inserted into the equation below and computed.